-C-ONE STRATEGIC COOPERATION & INVESTMENT AGREEMENT ANNOUNCEMENT
+C-ONE STRATEGIC COOPERATION & INVESTMENT AGREEMENT ANNOUNCEMENT AND NON-BINDING TERM SHEET

-On July 10, 2023, the Company announced an agreement with C-ONE to acquire a 19.4% stake in SRG, establishing C-ONE as one of SRG's largest shareholders.
-SRG's largest shareholder, La Mancha Investments S.a r.l. ("La Mancha"), which acquired a 24.1% stake in SRG in 2022, will partially exercise its anti-dilution right such that at closing both La Mancha and C-One will own 19.4% of SRG's outstanding common shares.
-Under terms of the agreement and anti-dilution right exercise, SRG will issue 28,222,380 common shares to C-ONE and 779,439 common shares to La Mancha through a private placement at a price of C\$0.60 per share, yielding gross proceeds to SRG of approximately C\$17.4 million.
+On July 9, 2023, the Company announced an agreement with C-ONE to acquire a significant stake in SRG, establishing C-ONE as one of SRG's largest shareholders.
+SRG's largest shareholder, La Mancha Investments S.a.r.l. ("La Mancha"), which acquired a 24.1% stake in SRG in 2022, will partially exercise its anti-dilution right such that at closing both La Mancha and C-One will own an equal amount of SRG's outstanding common shares.